fbrossar25/Free-Games-Bot/README.md

 ## Set timezone

 - With Docker, run the container with an extra argument `-e TZ=France/Paris` to set a specific timezone, otherwise it will use the system default.
-- With Node from a unix shell : `TZ=France/Paris node index.js`
+- With Node from a unix shell : `TZ=France/Paris node index.ts`

 ## Running with npm